probcomp/9.s916-course-materials/README.md

 This repository contains the course materials for 9.s916, a course on probabilistic programming and Bayesian methods taught by Vikash Mansinghka at MIT.

+## Course Resources

+MIT students can access course videos, assignments, and the full syllabus on the [course Canvas page](https://canvas.mit.edu/courses/32225).

 ## Setup

 This repository uses [pixi](https://github.com/prefix-dev/pixi) for environment management.
 To get started: